Will-Jian/Will-Jian/README.md

 ### Hi there 👋
+I am William Jian, a software developever that recently graduated from General Assembly's Software Engineerings Immersive Program.
+Working in the customer service industry, I want to apply my knowledege and skills to bring a more plesant User Experience into all my code.

+- I’m currently working on adding more icebok features to my stock-tracker app.

 <!--
 **Will-Jian/Will-Jian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.